BlackGhost4/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-This for the exercises of the HTML and CSS course
+This is for the exercises of the HTML and CSS course